YuchenHe98/cs2108MiniProject/README.md

 conda install -c conda-forge flask-sqlalchemy
 ```

+## How to regenerate test data
+1. open database.db using a sqlite tool
+2. copy everything inside seedAll.sql
+3. paste under 'query'

 ## How to run
 ``` bash
 # type inside terminal
 python app.py
 # and then open browser at http://127.0.0.1:5000/, make sure that port is not being used
 ```